streetdogg/riscv-cpu-rtl/README.md

 # RISC-V RV32I Implementation

-Implements the base integer instruction for the RISC-V 32 bit CPU.
+Implements the base integer instruction set for the RISC-V 32 bit CPU.

 ## Linting
 Run the following to run `verilator` and check that the language rules are followed correctly.